 The Board of Directors is composed in accordance with Article 22 of the Company's Articles of Association.
-The Board of Directors consists of 10 members, nine (9) non-executive members, and one executive following the appointment of Mr. Aziz Aluthman Fakhroo as Ooredoo Group's Managing Director, five of whom, including the Chairman, shall be appointed by the Qatar Holding.
+The Board of Directors consists of 10 non-executive members, five of whom, including the Chairman, shall be appointed by the Qatar Holding.
 The other five Board members are elected by secret ballot of the General Assembly according to the applicability of the terms of the nomination on them.
 A Board member's term is three years and may be renewed.
 To maintain minority's rights, Article 45 of the Articles of Association provides for that shareholders holding no less than 10% of the capital have the right to call for a General Assembly meeting.

 The Company pursues separation between positions of the Chairman of the Board and any other executive position in the company, where H.E.
-Sheikh Faisal Bin Thani Al Thani is the Chairman, Mr. Aziz Aluthman Fakhroo is the Group Managing Director and responsible for its management, and Sheikh Mohammed Bin Abdullah Al Thani is the Deputy CEO of Ooredoo Group and the CEO of Ooredoo Qatar, with responsibility for its business in Qatar.
+Sh.
+Abdulla Bin Mohammed Bin Saud Al Thani is the Chairman, Sh.
+Saud Bin Nasser Bin Faleh Al Thani is the Group CEO of Ooredoo and responsible for its management, and Waleed Al-Sayed is the Deputy CEO of Ooredoo Group and the CEO of Ooredoo Qatar, with responsibility for its business in Qatar.

-The value of the Board's remunerations for the period ending 31 December 2020 amounted to QR 14.4 million.
+The value of the Board's remunerations for the period ending 31 December 2018 amounted to QR14,400,000.